bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ISO-BMFF "segments", with each stream carrying a single segment.
 This can easily be accommodated by the media stream type reserved in {{unidirectional-streams}}.

-{{QuicR-Arch}} is openly hostile to the usage of SDP, and {{QuicR-Proto}} defines the QuicR Manifest for advertising media sessions and endpoint capabilities and, as such, SIP-over-QUIC probably isn't required.
+{{QuicR-Arch}} describes SDP as overly complicated, and {{QuicR-Proto}} defines the QuicR Manifest for advertising media sessions and endpoint capabilities and, as such, SIP-over-QUIC probably isn't required.
+However, it is possible that trying to design this manifest mechanism from scratch is likely to require extra time and effort to develop, while SDP is a perfectly usable solution.

 # Security Considerations